delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 }
 ```

 There is one new thing to notice about this schema, as compared with our discovery schemas.
 The `password` property is tagged as [`"format": "password"`](/References/Glossary/#password-property).
-This ensures that the Delphix Engine will take precautions like not displaying the value on-screen.
+This ensures that the Delphix Engine will take precautions such as displaying the value on-screen.
 For full details, see (link to reference section).

-With this schema, the user will be required to provide a username and password as part of the linking process.
+With this schema, users are required to provide a username and password as part of the linking process.

 ## Implementing Syncing in Your Plugin

-As explained here (link to reference flowchart), the Delphix Engine will always run the plugin's `preSnapshot` operation just before taking a snapshot of the dsource.
-That means our `preSnapshot` operation has to get the NFS share into the desired state.
-For us, that means that's the time to do our data copy.
+As explained here (link to reference flowchart), the Delphix Engine will always run the plugin's `preSnapshot` operation just before taking a snapshot of the dSource.
+This means our `preSnapshot` operation has to get the NFS share into the desired state.
+For us, this means it is time to do our data copy.

 Create a file in your preferred editor (TODO: add suggested/required filename), and add the following Python code.
 (TODO: revisit when decorators are finalized)